OlgaJ1989/taste-of-poland/README.md

         1. Right-click on the screen and choose 'Inspect' ('Inspect element' on Opera).
         1. Grab and drag the responsive window slowly down to 300px and then back again, checking that everything is displayed correctly in each size / breakpoint.
     * Result:
-        * All elements are responsive and display correctly in each of the browsers and in each of the window sizes.
+        * All elements are responsive and display correctly in each of the browsers and each of the window sizes.
-    * Additionally, I also had a chance to check the responsiveness on a number of 'real' devices, such as: Samsung Galaxy S8, Samsung Galaxy A42, Xiaomi POCO X Pro, iPhone X, iPhone 13 Pro, Samsung Galaxy Tab A. All elements are responsive and display correctly on each of these devices.
+    * Additionally, I also had a chance to check the responsiveness on several 'real' devices, such as Samsung Galaxy S8, Samsung Galaxy A42, Xiaomi POCO X Pro, iPhone X, iPhone 13 Pro, Samsung Galaxy Tab A. All elements are responsive and display correctly on each of these devices.

-* Check that the links in the navigation bar navigate to correct pages.
+* Check that the links in the navigation bar navigate to the correct pages.
     * Test:
         1. Open the website in a browser.
         1. Click on all navigation items one by one to make sure the attached links are correct and that they lead the user to the correct parts of the website.
     * Result:
-        * All links working and directing user to the correct pages.
+        * All links working and directing users to the correct pages.

 * Check that the 'My reservations' tab in the 'Reservations' dropdown appears only if a user is signed in.

-* Check that the 'Reserve a table' tab in the 'Reservations' dropdown redirects to the 'Login' page if user is signed out.
+* Check that the 'Reserve a table' tab in the 'Reservations' dropdown redirects to the 'Login' page if a user is signed out.

-* Check that the 'Reserve a table' tab in the 'Reservations' dropdown displays a table reservation form if user is signed in.
+* Check that the 'Reserve a table' tab in the 'Reservations' dropdown displays a table reservation form if a user is signed in.

-* Check that when user clicks 'Logout' they are rdirected to a confirmation page ('Are you sure you want to sign out?')
+* Check that when user clicks 'Logout' they are redirected to a confirmation page ('Are you sure you want to sign out?')

 * Check that user is correctly notified when they have logged in.